kevinburke/talks/2018/baumol-cost-disease/index.md

 - Diagnosing an illness

+- Hour long massage

 - Teaching first grade to 30 students

-- Reporting the news

 - Serving drinks at a bar

-## What does this mean?

-- Population needs 100 potatoes per person per year
-- 10 haircuts per person per year

-One farmer for every 1000 potatoes == 10 potato farmers for every 100 people One barber for every 1000 haircuts == 1 barber for every 100 people

-## Share of the labor force

-Farming - 10%
-Barbers - 1%

-## After productivity increase:

-One farmer for every 500000 potatoes == 1 potato farmer for every 5000 people One barber for every 1000 haircuts == 1 barber for every 100 people

-## Share of the labor force

-Barbers - 1%
-Farming - 0.02%

-## People want raises.
-Which is good!

-## Giving farmers a raise - not really a problem.
+## How much do you have to pay a (barber/dancer/masseuse) to *not* make
+## cars/work for Google etc?

-## Giving barbers a raise..
+## Barbers in a land of productivity increases

+Wage increases mean haircuts cost more

 Cost of a haircut is going to rise faster than the cost of everything else (food, rent)

-Over the long run this means it will be bigger and bigger % of the economy
+Over the long run this means haircuts will be bigger and bigger % of the economy

 ## "Cost disease"